kyrran/AerialRobotics_Display/README.md

 # Learning Agile Tensile Perching for Aerial Robots from Demonstrations

-**This repo is only for display of experimental result.
+**This repo is only for draft display of experimental result.
 To read the code and installation instruction please go to [Aerial Robotics Group](https://github.com/AerialRoboticsGroup/agile-tethered-perching.git).**

 ## Results